dev-priyanshuu/Gemini-Intelligence-Hub/README.md

    - Enter a question related to the content of the uploaded PDF files in the text input field.
    - The application will use a conversational AI model to provide a response based on the question.

+### Google Vision

+1. **Text Input:**
+   - Enter a text prompt in the input field to guide the model in generating a response.

+2. **Image Upload:**
+   - Upload an image in JPG, JPEG, or PNG format.
+   - The application supports various image types and sizes.

+3. **Combined Analysis:**
+   - The model can generate content based on both text and image inputs, providing comprehensive responses.

+4. **Image Display:**
+   - TUploaded images are displayed within the application for easy reference.

 ## Project Structure